 Q: What if I don't get hired for a co-op assignment?
 (2 year programs with Professional Practice only)

-A: The Office of Professional Practice (OPP) and Engineering Professional Education will be involved in the admissions review process to ensure candidates selected for the program will have co-op opportunities.
-We cannot guarantee a placement but we partner with you every step of the way to help ensure your success including other options to complete your degree.
+A: The Office of Professional Practice (OPP) and the Engineering Management master's program will be involved in the admissions review process to ensure candidates selected for the program will be strong candidates for co-op opportunities.
+We cannot guarantee a placement, but we partner with you every step of the way to help ensure your success.

 Q: Are scholarships available?

-A: There is currently no scholarship support through Engineering Professional Education.
-However, students in the 2 year program will have a paid internship to help offset the cost similar to an RA or TA position.
-Students in the 1 year program, will have completed their Master’s in just one year and be able to get into the job force quickly and start earning a paycheck.
+A: There is currently no scholarship support for the Engineering Management master's program.
+However, students in the 2-year program will have a paid internship/co-op to help offset the cost similar to an RA or TA position.
+Students in the 1-year program will have completed their Master’s in just one year and be able to move into the job force quickly to start earning a professional salary.
 You may also pursue independent scholarships and/or contact the Purdue Division of Financial Aid for information on loan programs.